chgroeling/libmicroemu/docs/manual.md

 ## Introduction

 Welcome to the Programmer's Manual for the `libmicroemu` Library!
-This documentation is currently work in progress.
+This documentation is currently a work in progress.

+### Overview
-- The library is organized into two namespaces:
+- The library is structured into two namespaces:
   - **Public namespace**: `::libmicroemu`
   - **Private namespace**: `::libmicroemu::internal`
-    - The private namespace is not exposed to the user.
+    - The private namespace is not exposed to users.

+### Key Classes

+- `libmicroemu::Machine`:
+  The main emulator class.

+- `libmicroemu::ExecResult`:
+  This class is returned by `libmicroemu::Exec`.
+It contains the reason why the emulator stopped execution.

+- `libmicroemu::CpuStates`:
+  Represents all states used by the emulator, such as CPU registers and exception states.

 ## A typical use case explained